SleeplessChallenger/EconometrcisMLProject/README.md

 In a nutshell, I took dataset and analyzed data via Pandas and Numpy, used Sklearn to make models, via PyPlot created graphs, statsmodels and linearmodels were used for econometric analysis, seaborn for matrix

-2)html can be seen without Anaconda and if you have Anaconda you can use ipynb

-3)Also, the very dataset is in csv
+2)Also, the very dataset is in csv